towersvault/shinpokered/README.md

   - The timing is different.
 You have to hold Down+B before the "[PLAYER] used [ITEM]" text finishes printing.
   - If successful, the ball tossed will be twice as effective as normal
 - Fixed garbage tiles display for 1 frame after a battle on the DMG
+- The silhouette effect at the start of battle now displays when playing on a DMG gameboy

 #Bugfixes